 Income tax benefit (expense).
-Income tax expense for the year ended December 31, 2005 was recognized through increases in deferred tax liabilities and current federal and state income tax expenses of certain of our indirect corporate subsidiaries.
-Income tax benefit for the year ended December 31, 2004 was directly related to the impairment of franchises.
-The deferred tax liabilities of our indirect corporate subsidiaries decreased as a result of the write-down of franchise assets for financial statement purposes.
+Income tax expense for the year ended December 31, 2005 was recognized through increases in deferred tax liabilities related to our investment in Charter Holdco, as well as through current federal and state income tax expense and increases in the deferred tax liabilities of certain of our indirect corporate subsidiaries.
+Income tax benefit for the year ended December 31, 2004 was realized as a result of decreases in certain deferred tax liabilities related to our investment in Charter Holdco as well as decreases in the deferred tax liabilities of certain of our indirect corporate subsidiaries, attributable to the write-down of franchise assets for financial statement purposes and not for tax purposes.
 We do not expect to recognize a similar benefit associated with the impairment of franchises in future periods.
 However, the actual tax provision calculations in future periods will be the result of current and future temporary differences, as well as future operating results.

 Income (loss) from discontinued operations, net of tax.
-Loss from discontinued operations, net of tax decreased from \$104 million for the year ended December 31, 2004 to income from discontinued operations, net of tax of \$39 million for the year ended December 31, 2005 primarily due to the impairment of franchises recognized in 2004 described above.
+Loss from discontinued operations, net of tax decreased from \$135 million for the year ended December 31, 2004 to income from discontinued operations, net of tax of \$36 million for the year ended December 31, 2005 primarily due to the impairment of franchises recognized in 2004 described above.

 Cumulative effect of accounting change, net of tax.
-Cumulative effect of accounting change of \$840 million (net of minority interest effects of \$19 million and tax effects of \$16 million) in 2004 represents the impairment charge recorded as a result of our adoption of Topic D-108.
+Cumulative effect of accounting change of \$765 million (net of minority interest effects of \$19 million and tax effects of \$91 million) in 2004 represents the impairment charge recorded as a result of our adoption of Topic D-108.

 Net loss.
-Net loss decreased by \$3.6 billion in 2005 compared to 2004 as a result of the factors described above.
-The impact to net loss in 2005 of the asset impairment charges and extinguishment of debt was to decrease net loss by approximately \$455 million.
-The impact to net loss in 2004 of the impairment of franchises and cumulative effect of accounting change was to increase net loss by approximately \$3.0 billion.
+Net loss decreased by \$3.4 billion in 2005 compared to 2004 as a result of the factors described above.
+The impact to net loss in 2005 of the asset impairment charges, extinguishment of debt and preferred stock was to decrease net loss by approximately \$482 million.
+The impact to net loss in 2004 of the impairment of franchises, cumulative effect of accounting change and the reduction in losses allocated to minority interest was to increase net loss by approximately \$3.7 billion.